Confide CEO Jon Brod on the White House, bad press, and what’s next for his secure messaging app

 Thursday night, at a StrictlyVC event in San Francisco, I sat down with Confide cofounder and president Jon Brod to talk with him about his decidedly topsy turvy 2017.
 Though his three-year-old messaging app was the belle of the ball at the start of the year — Wired, the Washington Post, and Axios were among others to note it was a hit with frustrated White House staffers — its positive momentum was abruptly thwarted by security researchers who published a report saying the app wasn’t living up to its claims.

-It was later reported that Confide had quickly addressed those vulnerabilities.
-Roughly one month later, a separate lawsuit followed, claiming that another of its features isn’t foolproof.
+It was subsequently reported that Confide had quickly addressed those vulnerabilities.
+Yet roughly one month later, a separate lawsuit followed, claiming that another of its features isn’t foolproof.

-I discussed that ongoing case with Brod.
-He also talked about the app’s future, which may include video (assuming Confide can shake off the suit first).
+Brod and I discussed that ongoing case.
+He also talked about the app’s future, which will likely include video (assuming Confide can shake off that suit first).
 More from our chat below, edited for length.

 TC: You’d worked for the NBA, for AskJeeves, for IAC, then you spent four years at AOL, including as the cofounder of AOL Ventures.
 How did you wind up running a secure messaging app company?

-JB: I’d spent four years at AOL in various executive positions and I was going to leave and serendipitously, Howard Lerman, who’s also the founder and CEO of [newly public] Yext, emailed me about wanting to hire someone who used to work with me at AOL.
-It took many missed phone calls and traded emails before we connected six days later [because we didn’t want to discuss anything sensitive online], and that was sort of the ‘aha’ moment for Confide.
+JB: I’d spent four years at AOL in various executive positions.
+I was going to leave and, serendipitously, Howard Lerman, who’s also the founder and CEO of [the newly public company] Yext, emailed me about wanting to hire someone who used to work with me at AOL.
+It took many missed phone calls and traded emails before we connected six days later [because we didn’t want to discuss anything sensitive online], and that was sort of the “aha” moment for Confide.
 So we gathered up some engineers, prototyped Confide, and started the company.

 TC: How much funding have you raised?

-JB: We initially raised just less than $2 million, including from SV Angel, [investor] David Tisch, GV, [Yelp CEO] Jeremy Stoppelman, WGI, and First Round Capital, among others.
-A year ago, we close a $1.5 million seed extension round, so $3.4 million all in.
+JB: We initially raised just less than $2 million, including from SV Angel, [investor] David Tisch, GV, [Yelp CEO] Jeremy Stoppelman, WTI, and First Round Capital, among others.
+A year ago, we closed a $1.5 million seed extension round, so [it’s] $3.4 million all in.

 TC: How many people use Confide?

 JB: You know I’m not going to tell you that.
 [Laughs.]
 We don’t give out user numbers but also, as a confidential messenger service, we actually can’t track a ton of stuff.
-Almost everything we track is in aggregate and anonymous, so we do know how many active users [we have] and how many messages get sent on the platform, but . . . things are going quite well.
+Almost everything we track is in aggregate and anonymous.

-TC: I love Confide, but I use it for very specific use cases.
-How often do people open and use it on average?
+TC: I love Confide, but I turn to it for very specific use cases.
+On average, how often do people open the app?

-JB: There’s this cohort for whom this is what they use as everyday messenger and the [daily and monthly active users] on that is fantastic.
+JB: There’s this cohort for whom [Confide] is what they use as their everyday [messaging service] and the [daily and monthly active users] on that is fantastic.
 Then there are people, I guess like you, that, when there are confidential sensitive things, you use Confide, and you use other messenger platforms and email [for other communications].
 I use iMessenger all the time, but when it comes to sensitive material, I mean, you’re insane if you’re still using regular text and email.

 TC: Speaking of leaks, you had some amazing press earlier this year, with a number of accounts about all the unhappy White House staffers who use Confide.
 Were you aware that it had taken off in Washington or did you see it in the news?

-JB: Here’s how that went down: I got a Confide message in December from a former high school classmate, and he says, “Did you know a lot of Trump’s transition team is using Confide?”
+JB: Here’s how that went down: I got a Confide message in December from a former high school classmate, and he said, “Did you know a lot of Trump’s transition team is using Confide?”
 And I said, “No, how do you know?”
 And he said, “They’re contacting me on Confide.”

 Not long after, Axios reached out to me and said, “We’re on Confide and we’re noticing a stream of GOP political operatives coming on to the system and we’d love to talk with you about it.”
-So I do that interview; [Axios cofounder] Mike Allen runs it in his daily newsletter, and everyone starts calling us.
+So I do that interview, [Axios cofounder] Mike Allen runs it in his daily newsletter, and everyone starts calling us.

 Not long after, I’m sitting at home one weekend and watching the numbers as all CEOs do, and I see we get to the next stratosphere [in terms of users].
 Something is going on.
 So I start searching for Confide and see that Politico has written a story that [White House Press Secretary] Sean Spicer had called a meeting at the White House with all of his lawyers and all the White House staff and it was a phone check meeting.
 And he apparently said, “Everyone, take out of your phones and if you have Confide on your phone, that’s a problem.”
 And he said, “Just so know this is a widespread policy, I’m even going to delete Confide from my phone.”
 So that was the number one story on CNN and Google News and that was pretty extraordinarily.